Celebrating the Roots of Virginia Wine with a Toast to Acte 12

 Each nuanced flavor beautifully balances on the palate with a bright and yet creamy finish that lingers for a while.

-Order today online from the retail shop or on a seasonable day, enjoy a bottle sitting in the 1619 Pavilion, which opened in 2019 to mark the 400th anniversary of Acte 12.
+Order today online from the retail shop or on a seasonable day, enjoy a bottle sitting in the 1619 Pavilion, which opened in 2019 to mark the 400 th anniversary of Acte 12.

-Experience the Winery
+Inside the Winery